Theory of Science and Research Design for Human Geographers

 Compulsory Assignments and Attendance

 The compulsory activities must be approved in order to take the exam.
-Approved compulsory activities are valid in the current and following two semesters.
+Approved compulsory activities are valid in the current and the following two semesters.

 Forms of Assessment

-Exam comprises of two parts:
+The exam comprises two parts:

 • Oral presentation of project description (Milestone 1)